-- Did a club evaluate the nature of the nightclub venue.
+- Did a club evaluate the nature of the nightclub venue?

-- Did a club evaluate the location, traffic, and demographics.
+- Did a club evaluate the location, traffic, and demographics?

-- Did a club develop a comprehensive security plan based on risk.
+- Did a club develop a comprehensive security plan based on risk?

-- Did a club comply with laws, regulations, and standards
+- Did a club comply with laws, regulations, and standards?

-- Did a club hire, train, and supervise adequate personnel.
+- Did a club hire, train, and supervise adequate personnel?

-- Did a club modify the nature of premises as conditions required.
+- Did a club modify the nature of premises as conditions required?

 Learn More about Premises Liability Litigation

-Download the book written by Crime School host Chris McGoey.
+Download 113-page eBook written by Crime School host Chris McGoey

-Evaluating Crime Foreseeability and Inadequate Security Cases.
+Evaluating Crime Foreseeability and Inadequate Security Cases

-- Help Crime School be discovered by leaving a 5-Star Rating & Review in iTunes.
+- Help Crime School grow with a 5-Star Rating & Review in iTunes.

-- Thank you for participating in Crime School and for doing your part in making places safe.
+- Thank you for doing your part in making places safe.